jozillasaurus/YugiohCardList/README.md

 ## Project Description

-Lets you go through all Yugioh cards and view their description, if they are limited or banned, and save your favorites for later purchase.
+Webpage that lets you go through all Yugioh cards and view their description, on click to expand feature, for when you don't want people touching your cards while playing.

 ## API and Data Sample